 Dec.
 20. 2017.
 Form I-797C Notice of Action (NOA) 1 Hardcopy Received – This letter informed us that the Packet was already in the process and we should wait for further notice.
-This was the part where we should expect if we have RFE (Request for Evidence), in case we missed to send out some more important papers.
-Thankfully, no RFE sent to us, and the waiting just went on.
+This was the part where we should expect if we have RFE (Request for Evidence), in case we missed sending out some more important papers.
+Thankfully, no RFE was sent to us, and the waiting just went on.

-The waiting time between this letter and when we sent the Packet, was a little nerve racking for me because my fiance and I only met twice in person and I felt like the pieces of evidence ( photos and whatnot) we sent out were not enough.
+The waiting time between this letter and when we sent the Packet, was a little nerve-racking for me because my fiance and I only met twice in person and I felt like the pieces of evidence ( photos and whatnot) we sent out were not enough.
 I found out later on that there were even worst-case scenarios from other couples, especially those who just met through an online dating platform.
 I was so relieved that no RFE came.

 Between this date and the next letter received, we were planning our church wedding in the Philippines, and that somehow eased my anxiety.
-I poured my attention on the preparation and in some ways, that made the waiting time seemed shorter because I knew I’d be seeing him again.
+I poured my attention into the preparation and in some ways, that made the waiting time seemed shorter because I knew I’d be seeing him again.
 We did the wedding without filing or signing any papers in the Philippines so that it will not affect the K1 visa processing.
-We did this also because we wanted our families on the Philippine side to come together to witness our togetherness without spending a trip the other side of the world.
+We did this also because we wanted our families on the Philippine side to come together to witness our togetherness without spending a trip on the other side of the world.

 Tip 4 – It is cheaper to do a fancy wedding in the Philippines.
 So if you and you’re fiance are up for that and are both Filipinos by birth, it would cut so many expenses on your budget if you do it there.
 That way, relatives can witness you too as you unite in marriage.
 Just don’t file your marriage license in the Philippines or else that will void your K1 visa petition process.
 Do another small ceremony in the US once you arrive under the K1 visa.
 Remember: K1 Visa is for an unmarried couple, CR1 or IR1 is for the married couple; K1 visa notably shorter in process time than CR1 or IR1 visas.

 June 27, 2018.
 Form I-1797 Notice of Action (NOA) 2 Hardcopy Received.
 After six (6) long months, we finally received the final Notice of Action stating that USCIS approved our Petition and that they were now sending it over to the Department of State National Visa Center (NVC).
-This also ended the USCIS’s part of the process and that further inquiries should be directed towards the NVC.
+This also ended the USCIS’s part of the process and further inquiries should be directed toward the NVC.

 I was super excited at this point because finally, we could proceed to the next step.
-Frankly, though, I was mentally-stomped because of the excitement that I couldn’t figure out what the next step would be.
+Frankly, though, I was mentally stomped because of the excitement that I couldn’t figure out what the next step would be.
 This was the time that I turned to Facebook Groups for help.
 My husband though was as calm and cool as a cucumber which totally didn’t help me at all! 🙂

 During this time, I was temporarily in the US under a Tourist (B1/B2) Visa, which was issued to me ten years ago, and was there for a couple of months until we received the next letter.